-- Use lawn and garden chemicals

-correctly or switch to

-alternatives!
-Follow instructions on

-packaging closely and avoid using

-chemicals when wet weather is in

-the forecast.
-Switching to organic lawn

-care, not only creates a better

-environment for you family, but will help

-you protect your community and

-watershed!

-- Clean off hard surfaces!
+- Use lawn and garden chemicals correctly or switch to alternatives!
+Follow instructions on packaging closely and avoid using chemicals when wet weather is in the forecast.
+Switching to organic lawn care not only creates a better environment for your family but will help you protect your community and watershed! - Clean off hard surfaces!
 Sweep grass and fertilizers off sidewalks and driveways to prevent it from being washed down the storm drain.

-- Don't put it down the storm drain!

-Never put grass clippings, pet waste or other products down the storm drain, they often lead directly to local waterways!
+• Don't put it down the storm drain!
+Never put grass clippings, pet waste, or other products down the storm drain, they often lead directly!